 Leadership & History

-Hidden Valley Camp has been owned and operated by Bob and Nan McKinlay since 1973.
-Bob has spent his entire career in organized youth camping (over 60 years) starting with YMCA camps in Wisconsin, Minnesota, Washington State (Camp Orkila) and Pennsylvania and was very involved with the American Camp Association over this time as past Minnesota Section President, board member, camp standards visitor, program chairman of a mid-Atlantic states convention, past President of the Evergreen Section, chairman of the Western Region A.C.A. including all states west of the Rockies, member of the National Board of A.C.A. and General Chair of the 1989 National A.C.A.
+Hidden Valley Camp has been owned and operated by the McKinlay family since 1973.
+Bob McKinlay spent his entire career in organized youth camping (over 60 years) starting with YMCA camps in Wisconsin, Minnesota, Washington State (Camp Orkila) and Pennsylvania and was very involved with the American Camp Association over this time as past Minnesota Section President, board member, camp standards visitor, program chairman of a mid-Atlantic states convention, past President of the Evergreen Section, chairman of the Western Region A.C.A. including all states west of the Rockies, member of the National Board of A.C.A. and General Chair of the 1989 National A.C.A.
 Conference in Seattle.
 Bob received a National Honor Award given at the A.C.A.
 National Conference in 2003.
-Bob still works closely with Todd in the operation of Hidden Valley Camp.

 Nan, Bob, Todd and Jen